 The storing and processing of personal information is governed by the General Data Protection Regulations 2017 (GDPR) and Data Protection Act 2018.
-Employers should provide clear advice to employees and volunteers about their responsibilities under this legislation so that, when considering sharing confidential information, those principles are applied.
+Employers should provide clear advice to employees and volunteers about their the school's Designated Safeguarding Lead.
+This will help to ensure that the safest practices are employed and reduce the risk of actions being misinterpreted